 - 1. The requirements with regard to papers that are part of a course or the longitudinal lines will be announced in the respective assessment plan in the Student Portal. - 2.
 All written assignments must be checked for plagiarism using the UM plagiarism tool or another plagiarism-screening program approved by the Board of Examiners. - 3.
-At least 30% of the (written) assignments in the longitudinal lines must be full (student) identity proof. - 4.
+At least 30% of the assessment in a course or longitudinal trajectory must be full (student) identity proof. - 4.
 In case the course or longitudinal line assessment is based mainly on (a) (written) assignment(s), a representative sample of students will have an additional oral inquiry to assess insight and understanding and to ascertain that the assignment is student's own work.
 This oral inquiry takes place before publication of results and needs to be passed. - 5.
-Students are required to upload the final version of their bachelor thesis via fhmlweb.nl as well as via the Student Portal. - 6.
+Students are required to upload the final version of their bachelor thesis via fhmlweb.nl. - 6.
 The bachelor thesis must be written on an individual basis and will be graded according the assessment criteria set by the Board of Examiners.